c4tom/DreamDevBox/docs/features.rst

 Automated SSL certificates
 ^^^^^^^^^^^^^^^^^^^^^^^^^^
 Whenever a new project is created, SSL certificates are generated as well and assigned to that virtual host.
-Those certificates are signed by the Devilbox certificate authority which can be imported into your local browser to make all certificates valid and trusted.
+Those certificates are signed by the DreamDevBox certificate authority which can be imported into your local browser to make all certificates valid and trusted.

 Automated DNS records